-The development and assessment of outcomes is systematically completed in a cycle which integrates the analysis of institutional, general education, program and course student learning outcomes assessment with program review. (updated OAW site featuring PR) The college has made considerable improvement in assessment and program review through an evaluation of the process and the incorporation of disaggregated data.
+Programs are assessed for currency, appropriateness within higher education, teaching and learning strategies, and student learning outcomes.
+The College maintains comprehensive course and program development, review, and approval processes to ensure alignment with these practices.
+Discipline faculty define and develop the curriculum for courses, degrees, and certificates in accordance with the standards outlined in the Curriculum Manual.
+The College has established processes for the review and approval of proposed courses, degrees and certificates, which include the participation of discipline faculty, academic deans, administrators and the Curriculum Committee.
+(BP 4020 - Program and Curriculum Development, Curriculum Review Process, Curriculum Committee Representatives, Curriculum Committee Bylaws)The college has made considerable improvement in assessment and program review through an evaluation of the process and the incorporation of disaggregated data.
 In the 2012-2013 academic year, the College established and implemented a comprehensive five-year Program Review cycle.
-However, during the 2016-2017 academic year, the College evaluated the five-year timing and adopted a more focused two-year cycle that made scheduling easier, increased the relevancy and currency of Program Review for institutional decision-making, and made better use of the disaggregated SLO data that had been produced by the college since 2015 (BP 3225 (Institutional Effectiveness), Program Review reports; OAW site featuring PR; Program Review Workgroup reports in CC and Academic Senate minutes)
+During the 2016-2017 academic year, the College evaluated the five-year timing and adopted a more focused two-year cycle that made scheduling easier and increased the relevancy and currency of Program Review for institutional decision-making.
+The new two-year cycle makes better use of the disaggregated SLO data produced by the college in the last two years and aligns closely with the curriculum review cycle for CTE programs (BP 3225 (Institutional Effectiveness), Program Review reports; OAW site featuring PR; Program Review Workgroup reports in CC and Academic Senate minutes)

 Success and retention rates assessed during the development of the Student Equity Plan uncovered a need to support faculty development of teaching and learning strategies (Student Equity Plan).
 Two Great Teachers Retreats (GTR) were organized with the express purpose of exploring effective teaching and learning approaches (GTR Agendas).
-GTR and subsequent workshops by experts from “Teaching Community College Men of Color” (CORA), the Center for Urban Education (CUE), and the California Acceleration Project (CAP) led to deep review of individual course retention and success rates, faculty revisions of course syllabi, faculty enrollment in semester-long online training in strategies to teach men of color, and a redesign of English curriculum to accelerate time to completion in basic skills English (CORA documentation, CUE agendas, Acceleration documentation).
+GTR and subsequent workshops by experts from “Teaching Community College Men of Color” (CORA), the Center for Urban Education (CUE), and the California Acceleration Project (CAP).
+The professional development and faculty discussion resulting from the Retreats led to deep review of individual course retention and success rates, faculty revisions of course syllabi, faculty enrollment in semester-long online training in strategies to teach men of color, and a redesign of English curriculum to accelerate time to completion in basic skills English (CORA documentation, CUE agendas, Acceleration documentation).

 All programs are reviewed and evaluated for mission alignment, student need and demand, transferability and articulation, needs of business and industry, and collegiate level academic rigor.
 Furthermore, in accordance with the mission of the College, offerings include noncredit, contract education, and community education courses that meet the “workforce needs of our regional community” and “facilitate lifelong learning”.
 (Minutes - BOT 5/11/16, PCAH, MJC Catalog, Curriculum Review Process)

 In addition to these comprehensive curriculum and outcomes assessment processes, the development and review of CTE programs also includes the examination of labor market data and advisory committee recommendations.
-(CTE Curric review/approval and Program review docs) The College also utilizes other benchmarks and measures of student achievement that are tracked through the Program Review process and by the Office of Institutional Research.
-(Sample CTE PR with additional sections highlighted) This data is evaluated at the discipline, program and institutional levels.
+(CTE Curric review/approval and Program review docs) All new CTE programs are also reviewed for endorsement by the Central Region Consortium, made up of fourteen community colleges in the Central Valley and Mother Lode Regions.
+Sixteen new program certificates and/or degrees have been recommended by the Consortium since 2013 (http://crconsortium.com/program-and-course-approval/).
+The College utilizes other benchmarks and measures of student achievement that are tracked through the Program Review process and by the Office of Institutional Research.
+(Sample CTE PR with additional sections highlighted) These data are evaluated at the discipline, program and institutional levels.
 (Research website, program review party docs)

 5. The baccalaureate degree field of study aligns with the institutional mission.